Managing a Natural Process

 Working Across Boundaries

 Wildfire is a great example of interagency cooperation and coordination.
 Federal agencies, state and local governments, and private contractors all play a role in managing fire in the park.
 For example, the National Park Service sometimes relies on Forest Service smoke jumpers to assist with the park’s remote fires.
 In return, the National Park Service sends its helicopter or engine to the Silver Gate or Cooke City areas, which are located on or adjacent to the Gallatin and Shoshone national forests.
 Since 2009, the park’s wildland engine has been staffed by both National Park Service and Forest Service firefighters.
 Programmable radios ensure communication between National Park Service and Forest Service dispatch, which improves firefighter safety.
-The National Park Service is also working with its partners to develop Community Wildfire Protection Plans to help plan and prepare for a wildland fire that may threaten homes.
+The National Park Service is also working with its partners to develop Community Wildfire Protection Plans to help plan and prepare for a wildfire that may threaten homes.

 Fire suppression in Yellowstone National Park began with the arrival of the US Army, which was placed in charge of protecting the park in 1886.
 The Army, which was in Yellowstone until 1918, successfully extinguished some fires in the belief that suppression would help save the forests.
 However, it is difficult to determine how much effect a small group of men could have had on overall fire frequency or the extent of fires in a large park without motorized vehicles or good roads.
 Fire suppression was most successful on the grasslands of the northern range, which were relatively accessible from the park headquarters in Mammoth Hot Springs.

 More effective fire fighting techniques and airplanes became available after World War II, but even then, fire suppression did not result in a significant increase in fuel loads except perhaps on the northern range.
-Records indicate fire was almost completely excluded (suppresed) from the Douglas-fir, sagebrush steppe, and aspen communities on the northern range from 1886 until 1987.
+Records indicate fire was almost completely excluded (suppressed) from the Douglas-fir, sagebrush steppe, and aspen communities on the northern range from 1886 until 1987.

 By the 1940s, ecologists recognized fire was a natural and unavoidable change agent in many ecosystems, including relatively arid portions of the Rocky Mountains.
 In the 1950s and 1960s, other parks and forests began to experiment with controlled burns.
 In 1972, Yellowstone became one of several national parks to initiate programs that allowed some natural fires to burn.
 Two backcountry areas in the park totaling 340,000 acres, Mirror Plateau and Two Ocean Plateau, were designated as locations where natural fires could burn.

-After three years, during which 10 fires burned a total of 831 acres in the natural fire zones, the non-suppression area was expanded to include most of the park, except for developed areas and a buffer zone at the park boundary.
-Starting with Yellowstone National Park and Bridger-Teton National Forest in 1976, cooperative agreements were adopted among all Greater Yellowstone federal lands that by 1986 allowed natural fires to burn across shared public land boundaries.
+After three years, during which 10 fires burned a total of 831 acres in the two natural fire zones, the non-suppression area was expanded to include most of the park, except for developed areas and a buffer zone at the park boundary.
+Starting with Yellowstone National Park and Teton National Forest in 1976, cooperative agreements were adopted among all Greater Yellowstone federal lands that by 1986 allowed natural fires to burn across shared public land boundaries.

 From 1972 to 1987, 235 fires were allowed to burn 33,759 acres in Yellowstone.
 The summers of 1982–1987 were wetter than average, which may have contributed to the relatively low fire activity during that period.
 Yellowstone’s fire managers began revising the park’s fire management plan.
 The new plan permitted some lightning-caused fires to burn under natural conditions; provided for suppressing fires that threatened human life, property, special natural features and historic and cultural sites; and recommended prescribed burns when and where necessary and practical to reduce hazard fuels.
 It was in the final stages of approval in spring 1988.